How To Get a Mortgage 6 Times Your Salary

 The situations and circumstances where a lender will go above 4.5 times could be because:

 • Your household income is high.
-Lenders who consider applications for higher multiple mortgages often like to see a sizable household income.
-For example, Teachers Building Society offer over 5x mortgages, but require a minimum income of £200,000.
+Lenders considering applications for higher multiple mortgages often like to see a sizable household income.
+For example, Teachers Building Society offers over 5x mortgages but requires a minimum income of £200,000.

-• You work in a certain profession: Specific careers such as doctors and lawyers are seen as more favourable by some lenders, due to the progression opportunities and high incomes.
-Some lenders reserve higher income multiples for people in these jobs
+• You work in a certain profession: Some lenders see specific careers such as doctors and lawyers as more favourable due to the progression opportunities and high incomes.
+Some lenders reserve higher income multiples for people in these jobs.

 • The lender uses other metrics to calculate final mortgage amounts.
-Some lenders assert that they do not have a maximum income multiple, but instead use their own affordability assessment to determine the maximum loan amount.
-For example, Norton Home Loans weighs up the income of a household against its expenditure to see how big a mortgage it can afford.
+Some lenders assert that they do not have a maximum income multiple but instead use their own affordability assessment to determine the maximum loan amount.
+For example, Norton Home Loans weighs a household’s income against its expenditures to see how big a mortgage it can afford.

 What about even higher income multiples?

 Borrowing at a higher income multiple than six is rare.
-Just one mortgage company offer a mortgage based on a 7 times income multiple.
-However, the terms and conditions on this mortgage are very specific limiting the number of people who will be eligible.
+Just one mortgage company offers a mortgage based on a seven-times income multiple.
+However, the terms and conditions of this mortgage are very specific, limiting the number of eligible people.

-High net worth mortgages are usually the only option and are suitable for those who have an annual net income of at least £300,000 or assets worth £3 million or more.
-High net worth agreements are more complex and often come with bespoke terms and conditions.
+High-net-worth mortgages are usually the only option and are suitable for those with an annual net income of at least £300,000 or assets worth £3 million or more.
+These agreements are more complex and often come with bespoke terms and conditions.

-If you think you are eligible for a higher loan multiple, it’s useful to see how much you can borrow.
-Our affordability calculator can help you do so by inputting your own income.
-It will display a calculation for six times salary, as well as 4.5 and 5 for comparison purposes.
+If you think you are eligible for a higher loan multiple, it’s helpful to see how much you can borrow.
+Our affordability calculator can help you do so by inputting your income.
+It will display a calculation for six times the salary and 4.5 and 5 for comparison purposes.

 Mortgage Affordability Calculator